emartech/pgarchive/Manual.md

 All invocations of pgarchive (except some internal ones) require PGARCHIVE to be set in your enviroment.
 For most commands it needs to point to an existing container directory, except for the `container init` command, which creates this directory.
 For convenience it is practical to set PGARCHIVE in `.bashrc` or a similar file, as described under Installation.

+For per-site customization optionally a global config file is read and sourced as a shell script just before commands are executed.
+The location of this config file may be provided by $PGARCHIVE_CONF, and `/etc/pgarchive.conf` is tried if $PGARCHIVE_CONF is undefined.
+Note that containers always provide a config file which is read after this.

+`pgarchive` internally sets LC_ALL and LANG to `en_US.UTF-8`.
+The reason for this is twofold: the log files of containers should not depend on the locale of the admin starting them, and `pgarchive` may depend on output of commands in this locale.
+You may change this using the global configuration file, but be warned other locales are completely untested.

 `pgarchive` is defensively written (for a shell script) and will terminate itself on the first unexpected error using `set -e`.
-You have to be prepared to see and handle error messages of all underlying programs. `pgarchive` does its best to catch and handle errors wherever it is reasonable, and sometimes even gives advice about how to correct them.
+You have to be prepared to see and handle error messages of common shell utilities like ls, grep, gzip, and of PostgreSQL applications like pg_ctl, pg_receivexlog, pg_controldata, pg_archivecleanup, and more. `pgarchive` does its best to catch and handle many expected errors, and sometimes even gives advice about how to correct them, but many other errors just bubble through.

 ### Create And Manage Containers

 Containers may be created, purged, started, stopped and inspected in various ways using the `pgarchive container <CMD>` command group.

+#### `container init`

 New containers are created by the `init` command, which takes special extra parameters via environment.
 It detects the upstream PostgreSQL version automatically and expects the matching PostgreSQL tools ("Server Applications") to be found in its PATH, and refuses to work without them.
 It saves this PATH to a container config file for later use.
 So the PATH from `container init` will be remembered for a container, even when called later by cron, or when containers with different PATHes are created (e.g. containing PostgreSQL tools of a different version).

+It is required that upstream's postgresql.conf enables streaming replication and connection slots.
+It is also assumed to log to $PGDATA/pg_log using CSV format using the default weekly rotation, although violating this should break only non-essential parts of pgarchive.

-`pgarchive` tends to be quite chatty during init, for example:
+`pgarchive` is quite chatty during `init`, for example:

 ```
 $ UPSTREAM="port=5435" pgarchive container init